mar1-k/chess_elo_prediction/README.md

 ### Running the notebook
 1. Ensure the dataset `rapid_only_games_metadata_profile_2024_01.csv` is in the `data/` directory and is not just a Git LFS placeholder file
+2. Inside the notebook ensure that you select the kernel associated with the pipenv installations
-2. Open and run notebook.ipynb - ensure that you have installed all dependencies from environment setup
+3. Open and run notebook.ipynb - ensure that you have installed all dependencies from environment setup
 ```
 jupyter notebook notebook.ipynb
 ```
-3. Run the notebook
+4. Run the notebook

 ### Training the Model